corymickelson/corymickelson.github.io/source/_posts/Native-Nodejs-Development-Environment-Setup.md

 ## Pre-reqs
 The following should be available through your native package manager.
  - If you do not already have Qt creator installed, please go install [it](https://www.qt.io/download-qt-for-application-development) now.
  - Install the latest stable version of nodejs (at the time of writing that is 8.9.3).
-In this tutorial I am using [nvs]()
+In this tutorial I am using [nvs](https://github.com/jasongin/nvs)
  - A C/C++ compiler, gnu or clang.
 If your on arch you can install with `pacman -S clang`
- - CMake
+ - CMake `pacman -S cmake`
- - GDB
+ - GDB `pacman -S gdb`

 ## Project setup

 In this step we are going to create a new nodejs project, install required dependencies, and create a minimal CMakeLists.txt file.
-This project is using [node-addon-api](), you can swap this for [nan]() if that is your preference.

  - Make your project directory, cd into it and `npm init`
  - Install cmake-js, and node-addon-api `npm i -S cmake-js node-addon-api`
- - Create CMakeLists.txt file in root of project `touch CMakeLists.txt`
+ - Create a CMakeLists.txt file in root of project `touch CMakeLists.txt`

 In your CMakeLists.txt file add the following:
 ``` cmake